Irys-xyz/Whistleblower/README.md

 A transaction is invalid if and only if:
 - The transaction isn't included in a bundle by the deadline height.
 - The bundle the transaction resides in isn't seeded to >=5 miners by the deadline height.
-- The bundle the transaction resides in have <50 confirmations on Arweave.
+- The bundle the transaction resides in has <50 confirmations on Arweave.

 Whistleblower then:
 1. Initializes WebSocket connections to each of the selected nodes for real-time monitoring.